-Your debt-to-income ratio is a financial term used in the mortgage and other related industries to determine how risky you are as a borrower.
-The debt-to-income metric is basically a measuring stick by which a lender can decide whether you make enough money to cover your future mortgage obligations each month or not.
+Your debt-to-income ratio is a financial term used in the mortgage and other related industries to determine how much of a risk you are as a borrower.
+The debt-to-income metric is basically a measuring stick by which a lender can decide whether you make enough money to cover your future mortgage obligation.

-Your debt-to-income ratio is calculated by dividing all the money you owe each month (credit card bills, other monthly bills, student loans, other monthly debt obligations, etc.) by your monthly income.
+Your debt-to-income ratio is calculated by dividing all the money you owe each month (credit card bills, other monthly bills, student loans, other monthly debts, etc.) by your monthly income.

-According to the Consumer Financial Protection Bureau, lenders do not want to see this ratio over 43%.
-Ideally, you want it to be as low as possible.
+According to the Consumer Financial Protection Bureau, lenders do not want to see this ratio over 43%: You want it to be as low as possible.

 To reduce your debt-to-income ratio, you’ll have to pay down debts such as credit cards, car notes and other personal loans.

 Gather Your Paperwork